Allegheny County Fellows in Local Government Program

 - Two completed application essays, as outlined in the Fellows application form;

 - Two letters of recommendation (one from an academic setting and one from outside an academic setting – for example, an employer or community member or mentor that can speak to your specific qualifications for the position); and

 - An official transcript from every post-secondary educational institution attended.

 All application materials for the Fellows in Local Government program can be emailed, except: transcripts, which must be official, and letters of recommendation which must come in a sealed envelope with the recommender's signature across the seal.
 The application must be signed, but it can be scanned and emailed.

 All materials should be emailed to email@example.com or mailed to:

 Pittsburgh, PA 15222

 The Decision-making Process

-A committee of reviewers from DHS will review and evaluate all applications.
-The top candidates will be invited to interview in person at the DHS offices in Pittsburgh in April 2013.
+A committee of reviewers from DHS will evaluate all applications.
+The top candidates will be invited to interview in person at the DHS offices in Pittsburgh in March 2014.
 The interview process consists of an individual interview before a small panel consisting of DHS staff and community leaders.
-Applicants are evaluated on the quality and completeness of their application materials as well as their overall performance in the interview process.
-Candidates will be informed of their status by late April or early May 2013, and the Fellow will being work in June or July 2013.
+Applicants are evaluated based upon on the quality and completeness of their application materials as well as their overall performance in the interview process.
+Candidates will be informed of their status between mid March and April 2015, and the Fellow will being work in May, June or July 2015